*Content courtesy of Daily Commercial News – Construct Connect

 Windows have traditionally represented up to 80 per cent of a building’s exterior cladding system.
 However, building codes across the country are evolving towards ever-higher levels of energy-efficiency performance.
 In order to meet their overall energy efficiency objectives, ratios on many buildings have already dropped to as low as 35 per cent in some locations.

 This should provide motivation to improve the level of performance of Canadian-made window products.
 “It’s a certainty that by 2032, the standard window in Canada will be triple-glazed with a high-performance frame,” says Al Jaugelis, Technical Director of Fenestration Canada, the association representing Canadian window and door manufacturers.
-“That will mean either a vinyl or fiberglass frame, or a frame that is aluminum with very substantial thermal breaks.”
+“That will mean either a vinyl or fibreglass frame, or a frame that is aluminum with very substantial thermal breaks.”

 Yet, Canadian manufacturers say, it’s more complicated than it appears.